 It’s technically a more organised form of click fraud, the difference being that click fraud is often a form of casual vindictive behaviour.

-Research from the University of Baltimore and Cheq found that ad fraud and click fraud cost marketers $35 billion in 2020, with that amount set to rise.
-As ad fraud isn’t technically illegal, there are currently very little resources deployed to combat it, although Google, Bing and others do have some processes to protect against the most obvious sources of click fraud, although this is widely considered to be inadequate.
+Research from the University of Baltimore and Cheq found that ad fraud and click fraud cost marketers $35 billion in 2020, with that amount set to rise in 2021.
+As ad fraud isn’t technically illegal, there are currently very little resources deployed to combat it.
+Google, Bing and others do have some processes to protect against the most obvious sources of click fraud, although this is widely considered to be inadequate.

 What Are the Different Types of Ad Fraud?